 |Intake||Scholarship Year||Return of Service Commitment|

-The Scholarship Year is based on the intake period in which you apply.
-It is the same for everyone in that intake, regardless of when your courses begin or end.
-The first day of your Scholarship Year is the earliest date that your courses can begin.
+The scholarship year is based on the intake period in which you apply.
+It's the same for everyone in that intake, regardless of when your courses begin or end.
+The first day of your scholarship year is the earliest date that your courses can begin.

 |State Date||End Date||Start Date||End Date|

 Time on leave (for example, parental leave) impacts your return of service.
-If you are a scholarship recipient on leave, you are not fulfilling your return of service commitment.
+If you're a scholarship recipient on leave, you're not fulfilling your return of service commitment.
 Any leave time (exclusive of annual vacations) is added on to the total return of service owed.
-The return of service commitment is mandatory, regardless of whether you are on leave or continue to work while attending classes.
+The return of service commitment is mandatory, regardless of whether you're on leave or continue to work while attending classes.

 You received two years of scholarships for $5,000 each and took education leave of eight months during the second scholarship year.
 Your last scholarship's return of service plus the eight months on leave would mean your return of service would end eight months later than what was on your last scholarship application form.